-In his immediate past role as President of Devils Arena Entertainment, Krezwick took the Prudential Center arena from #41 in the United States in 2008; to #22 in 2009; rising to as high as #3 in 2012 and consistently in the top ten, over the last two years.
+In a past role as President of Devils Arena Entertainment, Krezwick took the Prudential Center arena from #41 in the United States in 2008; to #22 in 2009; rising to as high as #3 in 2012 and is now consistently in the top ten.
 Along with the programming growth, revenues and net income grew exponentially.
 Under his direction, the Devils were recognised by the NHL as one of the top three league leaders in sponsorship revenue and ticket sales growth, while leading the league in new season tickets for the 2011-12 season.
 Sponsorship revenues increased nearly 50% under Krezwick’s five year tenure.
 The Devils and Prudential Center brands have become recognized as industry leaders in revenue growth and revolutionary trends, with ESPN calling the Devils Mission Control efforts in social media, the most progressive in the NHL.

 Driving revenue and producing a winning culture are key ingredients to Krezwick’s success.
-He has successfully guided non-profit, government operations (MA Sports Partnership and MA Film Office), shown 50% revenue growth in three years of radio experience, managed arenas and hockey teams around the world and remains grounded in the basic principles of hard work, dogged determination and enthusiastic leadership.
+He has successfully guided non-profit, government operations (MA Sports Partnership and MA Film Office), shown 50% revenue growth in five years of radio experience, managed arenas and hockey teams around the world and remains grounded in the basic principles of hard work, dogged determination and enthusiastic leadership.